4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 RAID 5 Overview: What Is RAID 5

-Generally, RAID 5 is a redundant array of independent disks configuration that uses disk striping with parity.
-RAID 5 is consists of a minimum of three hard disk drives or more drives.
-It is considered one of the most secure RAID configurations as RAID 5 uses parity instead of mirroring for data redundancy.
+RAID 5 is a redundant array of independent disks configuration that uses disk striping with parity, providing data redundancy through parity instead of mirroring.
+It requires a minimum of three hard disk drives or more, making it a secure configuration.

-When data is written to a RAID 5 drive, the system calculates parity and writes that parity into the drive.
-Once a hard drive fails, RAID 5 can rebuild the failed drive using the parity data without losing any files.
+When data is written to a RAID 5 drive, the system calculates parity and writes it into the drive.
+This allows the system to rebuild a failed drive using parity data without losing any files.

 HardRAID 5 VS SoftRAID 5, What's The Differences